Why is an outline for a resume important?

-- Don't exclude jobs which support your prospective job description.
+- Don't exclude jobs that support your prospective job description.

 Including certifications on a resume catches the attention of a recruiter and the ATS.
-It may also be necessary fora few positions in your respective industries.
-They suggest that you are as qualified as a perfect fit for the position.
+It may also be necessary for a few positions in your respective industries.
+It increases your expertise and shows that you proactively keep yourself updated with new industry trends and information.

-Most ATS (Applicant Tracking System) that screens resumes to determine your qualification for the position checks the required certifications.
+The majority of ATS (Applicant Tracking System) that screens resume determining your qualification for the position checks the required certifications.

 A few possible headers for the certifications section are as follows: